 - Franz Carl Weber – toys

-- Payot – books (including English section)
+- Payot – books (including a large English section in their Belair location)

 If you order really large items online, be aware that depending on what you order, they may not deliver the item all the way to your apartment, especially if you live on a high floor.
 They may even require you to come out to the street, and they’ll call you when they arrive.